Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. After complying with sub-rule (1), the DRC may—
     a. take no further action against the Member; or
     b. subject to sub-rule (3)—
-       i) reprimand the Member;
+       i. reprimand the Member;
-        ii) suspend the membership rights of the Member for a specified period not exceeding 26 weeks or the resolution of the next annual general meeting, whichever is lesser;
+       ii. suspend the membership rights of the Member for a specified period not exceeding 26 weeks or the resolution of the next annual general meeting, whichever is lesser;
     c. recommend that the Committee—
-       i) expel the Member from the Association; ii) disendorse the Member as a candidate; or iii) disendorse the Member as an elected representative of the Association.
+       i. expel the Member from the Association; ii. disendorse the Member as a candidate; or iii. disendorse the Member as an elected representative of the Association.

 3. The DRC may not fine the Member.